 Reykjavík hosts the biggest of these with the Secret Solstice Festival.
 If you’re in town, you could celebrate with the locals at this fantastic music festival with established and up-and-coming artists.

-- Look at these Iceland classic tours to see the iconic sights and locations around the country
+- Look at these Iceland classic holiday packages to see the iconic sights and locations around the country

 8. Sail amidst icebergs